crate/crate_ruby/README.rst

 |

-A Ruby client library for CrateDB_.
+A Ruby client library for the CrateDB HTTP interface.

+- Query execution support.
+- DDL command and schema introspection shortcuts.
+- Support for BLOB tables.
+- Foundation for the `activerecord-crate-adapter`_.

 *************